tomoemon/vebootstrap/README.md

 Running that script, it creates a virtualenv and modules will be installed automatically.

-**Not Importing**
+**Not Importing Pattern**

-If you do not want to add a line, run following command and then virtualenv will be prepared.
+If you do not want to add a unconcerned line, run following command and then virtualenv will be prepared and activated.

     python -m vebootstrap [script file]